 Look for these qualifications when selecting a contractor:

-• Proven track record with sports court projects (not just residential fencing), with photos and references from jobs completed since 2018
+- Proven track record with sports court projects (not just residential fencing), with photos and references from recently completed jobs.

-• Knowledge of relevant standards, including ITF/USTA requirements for tennis, school district guidelines, and local codes for barrier heights
+- Knowledge of relevant standards, including ITF/USTA requirements for tennis courts.

-• Evidence of insurance and, where required, licensing for work on school or municipal sites
+- Evidence of insurance and, where required, licensing for work on public or private sites.

 Final Takeaways on Court Fencing and Netting